clseibold/Edim/README.md

 ## TODO
 * Cancel Prompts for getting information for a command (for example, when it prompt you to enter a line number when one wasn't provided when the command was typed)
 * Simple Undo - Undo the last operation (cannot undo an undo; only undo the latest operation, no more; After an undo is done, must wait for another operation before can undo again)
-* For C and C++ files (.c, .cpp, and .h), parse the file to get function and variable definitions
+* For C and C++ files (.c, .cpp, and .h), parse the file to get function and variable declarations
   - Ability to list declarations - basically like an outline of the file
   - Ability to show line a declaration is on
   - Ability to show all lines of a function